JojOatXGME/gtl/README.md

     // -- or --
     Buffer buffer(true);

-You can check if the instance contains an OpenGL Object except for the zero Object.
+You can check if the instance contains an OpenGL Object different from the zero Object.

     if (buffer) { ...